 - conduct internal audits which are required by the company as evidence for certification;

-- conduct supplier or subcontractor verifications which are required by the company as evidence for certification;
+- conduct supplier or subcontractor verification which is required by the company as evidence for certification;

 1.2.5 Our risk management system identifies services which could create a conflict of interest with certification activities.
 Prior to engaging with a new certification applicant/client we conduct a review to identify if the client was previously involved in non-certification activities or other services provided by Preferred by Nature.
 When such cases are identified, appropriate risk mitigation measures are undertaken, based on a case-by-case analysis to evaluate whether a conflict of interest may exist.
 If an actual conflict of interest is identified, we may recuse ourselves from delivering certification services, for a minimum of 3 years.